The Legend and the Hero 2

-The Legend and the Hero 2 is a Taiwanese television series adapted from the novel Fengshen Yanyi (also known as Investiture of the Gods or Creation of the Gods) written by Xu Zhonglin.
+The Legend and the Hero 2 is a 2009 shenmo television series adapted from the 16th-century novel Investiture of the Gods by Xu Zhonglin.
+It starred cast members from mainland China, Taiwan, Hong Kong, and Singapore.
 The series was first broadcast on TTV from September to October 2009, and was preceded by The Legend and the Hero in 2007.